-- Experience: Living on campus makes it easier for you to get involved in projects/clubs that influence your community.
-You’ll have opportunities to develop new leadership experiences, showcase your ideas, and achieve outcomes that bolster your resume.
+- Experience: Living on campus makes it easier for students to get involved in projects/clubs that influence the community.
+Students have opportunities to develop new leadership experiences, showcase ideas, and achieve outcomes that bolster resumes.

 NHTI Residence Life by the Numbers